duderstadt-lab/mars-docs/tutorials/WorkingWithMars/scriptable-widgets.md

 <div style="text-align: center"><img src='{{site.baseurl}}/tutorials/img/script/img1.png' width="550"/></div>

-### 1. Category Chart - Plot the Mean MSD Value with Respect to Tag
+### 1. Category Chart - Plot the Mean MSD Value vs. Tag
-To gain insight in the relationship between the mean square displacement (MSD) and the assigned tag ('Active' or not) this script first makes two categories: 'Active'-tagged molecules and molecules that are not tagged.
-Next, the MSD values of all molecules in these categories are collected and the mean per category is calculated.
+To gain insight in the relationship between the mean square displacement (MSD) and the assigned group (tag: 'Active' or no tag) a category chart is used.
+It plots the mean MSD value of both groups as a bar plot.
 This gives a first glance at the relation between MSD value and tag category.
 Note that for a more thorough analysis of this relationship the reader is referred to the [Open a MoleculeArchive in Python](https://duderstadt-lab.github.io/mars-docs/tutorials/marsto/open-a-Molecule-Archive-in-Python/) tutorial.
-In Python this plot can be recreated using a very similar script as used for this widget, also plotting standard deviation.

-<img align='center' src='{{site.baseurl}}/tutorials/img/script/img2.png' width='450' />
+To make the plot, the script first has to make two categories: 'Active'-tagged molecules and molecules without a tag.
+Next, the MSD values of all molecules in their respective groups are collected in a list followed by the calculation of the mean of that list.
+These mean values are provided as the yvalues, the categories as the xvalues.
+Note that this can be extended easily if more categories are to be considered.

 First, open the Category Chart widget in the **Rover** Dashboard toolbar.
 Switch to the script tab (<>) and replace the example script with the script below.
 Make sure to insert the correct parameter name (in this example: 'column_MSD').
 Press the refresh button to load the plot.
 Switch back to the plot tab.

+<img align='center' src='{{site.baseurl}}/tutorials/img/script/img2.png' width='450' />

 ```python
 #@ MoleculeArchive archive